A Tale of Two Platforms

 The blog post focused on financial management, scalability, and their culture.
 The first made sense; the second is table stakes, and the third is incredibly irrelevant to a client.

 The most concerning element was that the article was from 2 years ago, which on the surface seems fairly recent (especially for someone trying to convince themselves that [insert age] is still young), except that to a degree in software, more so in software as a service (SAS), and extremely in the start-up tool world: two years is an eternity.

 That is a nasty cut-throat space.
 They aren’t playing by the same rules of Microsoft where updates came out as frequently as the Olympic Games; the game now involves iterative improvements.

 In the two years since FunctionPoint wrote that article, FunctionFox was busy crushing out updates and surpassing functionality and design.

 What is upsetting about this for me is that no one told the sales rep.

 Did management decide it was better not to inform their team of their positioning?
 Or worse, does management not know where they are in the ranks?

-An easy to understand model is within automotive vertical.
+An easy-to-understand model is within the automotive vertical.
 I know that I want the functionality of a Tesla, but I also realize that I have “champagne tastes on a beer budget”, so I go a little further down the list to find the right balance of form and function.

 Do my team members know that we aren’t the best agency in the world?
 Do they also know that we are the best agency in the world for the right client?